LEV-Linux/lev-dwm/README.md

 `slstatus &`

 # Configuration
-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of dwm is done by modifying config.def.h and (re)compiling the source code.

 # To Do
-*Filter needed layouts

-*Keybind needed layouts
+- Patch resize point
+- Make it possible to over write always center patch (sometimes I want a specific place for the window to be in but always center patch takes control)
+- Patch sticky window indicator
+- Add sticky window rule